SIVB LAWSUIT ALERT: Levi & Korsinsky Reminds SVB Financial Group Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, April 10, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in SVB Financial Group ("SVB" or the "Company") (NASDAQ: SIVB) of a class action securities lawsuit.
+/EIN News/ -- NEW YORK, April 14, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in SVB Financial Group ("SVB" or the "Company") (OTC: SIVBQ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of SVB investors who were adversely affected by alleged securities fraud between June 16, 2021 and March 10, 2023.
 Follow the link below to get more information and be contacted by a member of our team: